xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ### SMOTE model
-The results are pretty similar to the previous model.
+This model resembles the previous model.
 The balanced accuracy score is 64%.
-The high_risk precision is about 1% only with 63% sensitivity which makes a F1 of 2% only.
+Sensitivity is only 63% with a high_risk precision of about 1%.
+This makes F1 of 2% only.
-Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 66%.
+Precision is almost 100% due to the large number of the low_risk population, with a sensitivity of 66%.

 ![2 2](https://user-images.githubusercontent.com/98041751/172725110-cf226e29-2014-4fde-8a1b-a7107ecb86d9.png)